TaylorCJ25/IS211_Assignment10/README.md

 # IS211_Assignment10
-# main.py is supposed to be called load_pets.py.
+# load_pets.py modified to fit assignment details.
+#